- What Is HIPAA?

 - Does not replace your state as the main regulator of insurance where you live

-Even so, HIPAA generally made it much easier to switch health plans or change jobs without losing coverage if you have a health problem.
-And it can help you buy coverage on your own before 2014 if you lose your employer’s plan and have no other coverage available — but only if you meet certain requirements.
+Even so, HIPAA has generally made it much easier to switch health plans or change jobs without losing coverage if you have a health problem.